 When ready to bake, add the bread crumbs.
 Note that the bake time will be longer for mac and cheese that’s baked directly out of the fridge.

-But whatever you do, don’t freeze it!
+Whatever you do, don’t freeze it!

 This is a decision that’s totally up to you, but if you’re sprinkling the panko crumbs on top, I would suggest leaving it uncovered!
 That way, they get nice and crunchy and add extra texture.